Square Online Domains and ICANN's WHOIS Database

 Learn more about getting started with domains for Square Online.

-ICANN is the international, non-profit organisation that oversees the registration of all domain names globally.
+ICANN is the international, non-profit organization that oversees the registration of all domain names globally.
 Whenever you register a domain with your contact information, it is registered online on ICANN's public database known as WHOIS.
 You can learn more about the domain lifecycle and RGP, and about the WHOIS database and how it relates to your personal information, on the ICANN website.

 If you need additional support from ICANN directly, please visit ICANN’s Global Support Centres.